aubsandmugg/aubsmugg-block-test/README.md

 Finish the section block so when added into the WP editor it is initialized with a core/heading and core/paragraph block, while restricting the allowed block types to the core heading, paragraph and button blocks.

 ### Helpful Hint:
-Leverage the <Inner.Blocks> compentent to help with your development.
+Leverage the <InnerBlocks> compentent to help with your development.